JonathanHii/Data-Management-System/README.md

 ## How to Run

-- Run `DataManagementSystem.exe` from the command line.
+- Run `main.exe` from the command line.
 - Follow the on-screen menu to manage student records.

 ## Portability